rajansawhney/CCAS/README.md

 ]
 ```

-Yay!
 We have customers and suppliers!
 Let's place some orders!

--- To place an order go to:
+-- Order creation:
 ```
 http://localhost:3000/order
 ```